 Many communities in the area hold Oktoberfests, a local version of the famous fall festival held each year in Munich, Germany.
 These Oktoberfest events are family-friendly and focused on German beer, food, music, and dancing.
 While these aren't the only beer festivals in the D.C. area, they are some of the best.

-The popular Williamsburg, Virginia, amusement park destination Busch Gardens hosts its annual Bier Fest from mid-August to early September.
-You can sample a variety of beer and traditional German food while enjoying live music in this unique Bavarian celebration.
+The popular Williamsburg, Virginia, amusement park destination Busch Gardens hosts its annual Bier Fest from mid-August to early September each year.
+Sample a variety of beer and traditional German food while enjoying live music in this unique Bavarian celebration.

 From late September through mid-October, you can experience Oktoberfest by testing your skills in the world's oldest, noblest drinking game known as Stein Hoisting at the Biergarten House in Washington, D.C.
 All you have to do to win is hold a full liter of beer out at arm's length the longest, and prizes will be awarded to the top finishers.

 The first night is a 21-and-over event featuring an opening ceremony, keg tapping, Oktoberfest games, and live music.
 The following day, the whole family can enjoy kids' German games and activities, a German spelling bee, a German genealogy workshop, a root beer luge, yodeling contest, strongest man and woman contest, and musical performances appropriate for all ages.

 To celebrate this Bavarian festival in Baltimore, Maryland, head to Das Best Oktoberfest at the M&T Bank Stadium Lots on September 28, 2019, from 2 to 6 p.m.
 This massive festival is the biggest Oktoberfest event in the city and features over 150 unique German beers.